softworkz/emby-wiki/Item-Information.md

 ### RecursiveItemCount
 For folders, this indicates the number of items available, recursively.

+### RecursiveUnplayedItemCount
+For folders, this indicates the number of unplayed items available, recursively.

 ### SeriesId, SeriesName
 These properties are applicable only to Episodes and Seasons.
 This will give you some basic information about the TV Series.